Who Is Affected By Endometriosis?

 What should I do if I have these symptoms?

-See your OB/GYN.
+If you suspect you have endometriosis, it’s best to make an appointment with your OB/GYN for an exam.
 Your doctor will likely perform a pelvic exam and an ultrasound.
 Laparoscopy is required to make the diagnosis and stage the disease.

 What causes endometriosis?